rhdunn/xqt-kotlinx-lsp/README.md

 }
 ```

+#### karma.browser
+The `karma.browser` build property configures the name of the browser to use in
+the Kotlin/JS tests when run on the browser.

 #### nodejs.download
 The `nodejs.download` build property configures whether the build should
 download node when building and running the Kotlin/JS targets.
 If this is false